 Since the Sacrament of Reconciliation can and should be received frequently by Catholics throughout life, making reception of this sacrament part of our family life of faith will go a long way in instilling the importance of receiving God’s grace, mercy, and forgiveness through Reconciliation.

-Start Date for 2022-23 School Year:
+Program Dates for 2024-25 School Year:

 Children typically receive the Sacrament of Confirmation and their First Communion at the same celebration in the third grade.
 The Confirmation/First Eucharist program consists of an initial parent meeting, the completion of a work book at home, attendance at a one-time parent-child session, a rehearsal, and the celebration itself.

 Building on Baptism, the Sacraments of Confirmation and the Eucharist complete initiation into the Catholic Church.
-Since the Eucharist is the center of our lives as Catholics, children and their families should strive to make the regular participation in the Mass a central part of their life of faith.
+Since the Eucharist is the center of our lives as Catholics, children and their families should strive to make regular participation in the Mass a central part of their life of faith.

-Start Date for 2022-23 School Year:
+Program Dates for 2024-25 School Year:

 Baptized adults who have not yet received the Sacrament of Confirmation should contact the parish office.